alesplat/Adult-income-analysis/README.md

 - Semi-Supervised analysis

 ## Files in the repository
+- Report on adult income dataset.pdf => the complete report in pdf with description
+- Report.ipynb => jupyter notebook of the report
 - adult.csv => database used
-- Report on adult income dataset => the complete report